 The GSCP provides for the opening and modification of one and, potentially, both of the two existing diversion tunnels built when Cabinet Gorge was originally constructed.
 When river flows exceed the capacity of the powerhouse turbines, the excess flows would be diverted to the tunnels rather than released over the spillway.
 The Company has undertaken physical and computer modeling studies to confirm the feasibility and likely effectiveness of the tunnel solution.
 Analysis of the predicted total dissolved gas (TDG) performance indicates that the tunnels will not meet the performance criteria anticipated in the GSCP.
 In August 2007, the Gas Supersaturation Subcommittee concluded that the tunnel project does not meet the expectations of the GSCP and is not an acceptable project.
-As a result, the Company will continue meeting with key stakeholders to review and amend the GSCP which includes developing alternatives to the construction of the tunnels.
-The Company intends to seek recovery, through the rate making process, of the costs to address the dissolved atmospheric gas levels.
+As a result, the Company has met and will continue meeting with key stakeholders to review and amend the GSCP which includes developing alternatives to the construction of the tunnels.
+Through a collaborative process with key stakeholders, the Company has expended \$5.0 million on the tunnel project.
+The Company is seeking recovery, through the ratemaking process, of the costs to study the dissolved atmospheric gas levels.
+The IPUC has accepted the recovery of these costs through rates.
+The Company's multi-party settlement now pending before the WUTC also includes recovery of such costs.